HumanAIReasoning/Emergence/README.md

 For you builders or curious mind you can take any system, set the desired outcomes, and ask Grok to wrestle with the principles and the frictions.
 Ideal to build strategies.

+Example:
+I'm managing a small team, what can I do to make my interventions count ?

 Or just ask questions about the Emergence table if you want a deeper understanding.

+Example:
+What is the Emergence table trying to demonstrate ?

 Have fun! :)